msalibian/RBF/paper.md

 ![Partial residuals and fits for the ``airquality`` data.
 Robust and classical fits are shown with solid blue and dashed magenta lines, respectively.  \label{fig:ozonetodos}](Figure-ozone-todos.png){ width=85% }

-The two fits differ mainly on the estimated effects of wind speed and temperature.
+The two fits differ mainly in the estimated effects of wind speed and temperature.
 The classical estimate for $g_3(\mbox{Temp})$ is consistently lower than the robust counterpart for $\mbox{Temp} \ge 85$.
 For wind speed, the non-robust estimate $\hat{g}_2(\mbox{Wind})$ suggests a higher effect